-In the case of a dress code violation, parents will be asked to bring a change of clothes for the student.
+In the case of a dress code violation, teachers in the Grammar and Logic Schools will notify parents of dress code infractions via a white slip and an email.
+Teachers in the Rhetoric School will notify parents via a conduct notice and an email.
+Parents may be asked to bring a change of clothes for the student.

-- 6.1.
-General Guidelines - All clothing must be properly fit and modest. - Pants must be worn at or near the waist. - No holes, tears, frays, patches, or writing are permitted on dress code items. - Shirts must be tucked in throughout the day but may be untucked during recess. - All but the top button of Oxford shirts are to be buttoned. - Undergarments should not be visible except in the case of undershirts at the neckline.
-Undershirts must be white, including the neck band, and should not extend beyond the outer garment's hem or sleeve. - Skirts, skorts, and shorts should be at or below the knee. - A dress code shirt must be worn underneath sweaters and jackets. - Sweatshirts with hoods may not be worn at any time.
+6.1.
+General Guidelines

+- All clothing must be properly fit and modest. - Pants must be worn at or near the waist. - No holes, tears, frays, patches, or writing are permitted on dress code items. - Shirts must be tucked in throughout the day but may be untucked during recess.

+- All but the top button of Oxford shirts are to be buttoned. - Undergarments should not be visible except in the case of undershirts at the neckline.
+Undershirts must be white, including the neck band, and should not extend beyond the outer garment's hem or sleeve. - Skirts and shorts should be at or below the knee. - A dress code shirt must be worn underneath sweaters and jackets.